Beef Katsu

 beef katsu.

-Similar to chicken katsu and pork katsu, it’s a popular Japanese dish that involves a beef cutlet coated in a light batter and deep fried until golden and crispy.
+Also known as gyukatsu, it’s a popular Japanese dish made of beef cutlets coated in a light batter and deep-fried until golden and crispy.
+It’s typically served with white rice and vegetables.

 • Just 4 ingredients.
 Beef, starch, eggs, and panko bread crumbs are all you’ll need.